 - PDF - The Portable Document Format is a vector based file format, storing low level vector curves and styles with possibilities of using transparency and object hierarchy.
 VectorStyler provides full PDF support for vector graphics and images, including transparency and mesh gradients.
 The interactivity, 3D and media features of PDF are not supported.

 - Postscript - A Postscript file is an interpreted program, describing one or more pages of vector graphics using programming commands.

 - PSD - The PhotoShop Document is a high level image file format containing a composition of image layers.
-It is the default format of the PhotoShop photo editor.

 - PNG - The Portable Network Graphics file format is used to store images and it is the most common image format used on the web.

 - JPEG - A JPEG file contains an image stored using a lossy compression scheme.
 It is typically used to store photographs.

 - JPEG 2000 - The new extended version of the JPEG file format with better compression options.